microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 The whole purpose of a preview to address feedback by improving abstractions, naming, relationships, API operations, and so on.
 It is OK to make breaking changes during a preview to improve the experience now so that it is sustainable long term.

+The API should be designed so that developers can use their language of choice to access the service.

+> :no_entry: **DO** restrict integer values to the range of +/- 2<sup>53</sup>, since JavaScript native types cannot represent integers outside this range.

 ### Focus on Hero Scenarios
 It is important to realize that writing an API is, in many cases, the easiest part of providing a delightful developer experience.
 There are a large number of downstream activities for each API, e.g. testing, documentation, client libraries, examples, blog posts, videos, and supporting customers in perpetuity.
 In fact, implementing an API is of miniscule cost compared to all the other downstream activities.